AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 ## Lab 5a - One more container volume interaction.

-In case you missed it, we have the apache1 container a Host Path mount instead of a Docker Volume.
+In case you missed it, we have the apache1 container a Bind Mount instead of a Docker Volume.
 This allows us to easily manipulate files in that mount point.
 In this case, we can add our own custom `index.html`.

-`echo "I MODIFIED APACHE INDEX FILE VIA DOCKER HOST PATH.
-YAY" | sudo tee /ab/labs/apache1/index.html`
+`echo "I MODIFIED APACHE INDEX FILE VIA DOCKER BIND MOUNT." | sudo tee /ab/labs/apache1/index.html`

 Now, if you reload http://your-lab-server-name:8081, you will see your page updated without reloading your container.